The most scientific of the humanities and the most humanistic of the sciences.

 Unit 4: Practising Anthropology: Methods and Investigations

 Standard advanced course requirements including C grade or above in English Language GCSE

 HOW THE COURSES ARE ASSESSED

 WHERE DOES IT LEAD?

 Anthropology is a rapidly growing Higher Education choice, but the A level will be good preparation for a range of higher education courses in the social and human sciences and humanities.
-Careers involving working with or for people.
+An anthropological understanding of human beings will be useful for many careers involving working with or for people.

 Lee Gray or Ruth Grier

 Varndean College, Surrenden Road, Brighton, East Sussex, BN1 6WQ tel: 01273 508011